-How To Spark Joy With The Marie Kondo Method
+How to Spark Joy With the Marie Kondo Method

 I moved apartments this month and used it as the perfect opportunity to organize and declutter.
 I bought Marie Kondo’s book, Spark Joy: An Illustrated Master Class on the Art of Organizing and Tidying Up and committed to tidying up.
 The essence of Marie Kondo’s method is that you have to look at every single thing you own and decide if it “sparks joy.”
 If it doesn’t, “spark joy” you have to donate it or throw it away.
 I lived at my childhood home in between the two apartments so I had everything I owned (and had ever owned…) in one place.
 It was time to get to work.
 If you are going to tidy up as well, it’s helpful to know that Marie Kondo recommends organizing one category at a time instead of cleaning room by room.
 The order is: clothes, books, papers, miscellaneous, sentimental items.